 The Racial Equity Commission's (commission) efforts to build a racial equity framework (framework) in California comes at a unique moment in our country's history.
-A time where many are experiencing unease and uncertainty, the commission encourages us to focus on what Angela Glover Blackwell calls, "a radically inclusive, mutually accountable, multiracial democracy in service of universal human flourishing."
+During a time when many are experiencing unease and uncertainty, the commission encourages us to focus on what Angela Glover Blackwell calls, "a radically inclusive, mutually accountable, multi-racial democracy in service of universal human flourishing."
 This is the true goal of California for All - centering community at the heart of society.
 California is primed to thrive holistically when all regions and communities are positioned to thrive.
 We must find ways to ensure all can benefit, define our challenges through data and stories of Californians, and ensure all are able to participate in solving the challenges that have led to only some benefitting while many others are burdened.

 Government entities throughout California have worked tirelessly to address disparities and advance equity despite current and other historical challenges.
 We are more than prepared to transform and serve as a model for others on how to use existing resources and apply tools and strategies to push towards an inclusive and fair society where the opportunities to thrive are endless for all.
+Inclusivity within our society calls for acknowledging the intersectionality of race across many different social identities such as gender identity, sexual orientation, ability/disability, religion or spiritual belief system, nationality/immigration status, language, age, income, education level, and geographic location.
+The concept of intersectionality, coined by Kimberlé Crenshaw, describes the way people's social identities can overlap.
+Race is a compounding factor for the social identities we all carry.
 The framework provides government entities with an opportunity to acknowledge intentional and unintentional policies and practices that have fallen short.
 It is an opportunity to truly align with our core values through shifting our norms and beliefs to ensure inclusion and belonging, while fortifying our programs and services to reach those in greatest need.

-The framework we present below represents the commission's engagement with community residents, subject matter experts, and deep research to find what is not only needed but also what works.
+The framework we present represents the commission's engagement with community residents, subject matter experts, and deep research to find what is not only needed but also what works.
 The commission has defined the audience for this framework as state government, inclusive of administrative, legislative, and judicial branches, boards and commissions, while also in support of local government entities advancing racial equity.
 The commission believes that others outside of government can use the tools and strategies in the framework in their respective sectors to advance racial equity.

 The purpose of the framework is to provide guidance to inform action at the program, management, and leadership levels of government.
-The strategies outlined in the framework are designed to guide government entities with tools and strategies that can be applied within an organization's content - steering away from the framework being a performative check list and acknowledging the uniqueness of the various elements of government that cumulatively impact the wellbeing of its constituents.
+The strategies outlined in the framework are designed to guide government entities with tools and strategies that can be applied within an organization's context - steering away from the framework being a performative check list and acknowledging the uniqueness of the various elements of government that cumulatively impact the wellbeing of its constituents.
 We know that "one size fits all" does not apply when it comes to the charge of government entities as well as the communities and populations we serve.
-We must be mindful of the context that each is operating in and be willing to be curious and dynamic in our efforts to transform not only how government operates but allowing ourselves to be race-conscious, data-informed, and community-centered.
+We must be mindful of the context in which each is operating and be willing to be curious and dynamic in our efforts to transform not only how government operates but allowing ourselves to be race-conscious, data-informed, and community-centered.